Economic Drivers Behind European Maritime Exploration

 5.1 Urbanization and Rising Middle Class

 The fifteenth century witnessed significant urban growth in Europe.
 Cities like London, Paris, and Amsterdam expanded rapidly, creating a burgeoning middle class with disposable income.
-This demographic shift increased demand for exotic goods—spices, silks, and later, manufactured items—providing a ready market for imported products.
+This demographic shift increased demand for exotic goods—spices, silks, and later, manufactured items—providing a ready market for imported products That's the part that actually makes a difference.
+Which is the point..

 5.2 The Role of Luxury Goods

 Luxury goods served as status symbols among the aristocracy and affluent merchants.
-On the flip side, the ability to flaunt spice-laden perfumes, embroidered silks, and rare spices became a measure of wealth.
-European states capitalized on this demand by securing exclusive trade rights, thereby ensuring steady revenue streams Not complicated — just consistent.
-Simple as that..
+In real terms, the ability to flaunt spice-laden perfumes, embroidered silks, and rare spices became a measure of wealth.
+European states capitalized on this demand by securing exclusive trade rights, thereby ensuring steady revenue streams.

 6. Strategic Economic Planning: The Portuguese and Spanish Models